trofimovamw/GInCovPipe/README.md

 #### 2.2 Reported cases data file

-To compare estimated population dynamics with reported active cases, include a table in the folder [`reported_cases`](./reported_cases).
+To compare estimated population dynamics with reported active cases, you can include a table in the folder [`reported_cases`](./reported_cases).
 Also provide the following parameters in the corresponding config field like this:

   ```
-  reported_cases: ["reported_cases.csv","\t","date","active_cases","%m/%d/%y"]
+  reported_cases: ["path/to/reported_cases.csv","\t","date","active_cases","%m/%d/%y"]
   ```

 where the first element of the list is the file name with format extension, the second element is the delimiter type in this file, date column name, active cases column name, and a format the date is stored in.